 If you do not like getting braces or the color of your teeth or you may have a gray or chipped tooth because of an accident or maybe you would like to simply improve your appearance, veneers can help you overcome all these issues.

-X-rays are taken to evaluate your teeth’s health such as signs and symptoms of gum disease, tooth decay or cavity which may require root canal depending on the severity.
+X-rays are taken to evaluate your teeth’ health such as signs and symptoms of gum disease, tooth decay, or cavity which may require a root canal depending on the severity.
 If you have any of the above symptoms, your chances of getting veneers may be thin.

 Accurate sizing of your veneer is crucial and in order to measure it, your dentist will trim down about a millimeter and a half of your tooth along with removing the enamel with the help of a grinding tool so they can take an impression or mold of your teeth.
 This mold is later used as a measurement of the required veneer in the lab.
 A span of two to four weeks is needed for the lab to prepare your veneers.

-A lot of consideration goes into making veneers, for example, how you talk, your personality, how you smile and other functionality factors as well.
-To make sure you are fully satisfied with going forward with the procedure, your dentist can provide you with temporary veneers which are made of a liquid composite so you can look how your new smile will turn out.
+A lot of consideration goes into making veneers, for example, how you talk, your personality, how you smile, and other functional factors as well.
+To make sure you are fully satisfied with going forward with the procedure, your dentist can provide you with temporary veneers which are made of a liquid composite so you can look at how your new smile will turn out.

 This helps an individual decide if they would like to move forward and get the procedure done.
 You are allowed to get the temporary veneers fitted for seven to ten days for a trial.
 You may want to change the length or shape of your veneers after observing them for a few days.
 This is why this trial period is very important.

 A total of three to four trips to the dentist are required for the complete veneer procedure.
-One for x-rays and preliminary tests, second for the trial or temporary veneers and third for the final fitting.
+One for x-rays and preliminary tests, the second for the trial or temporary veneers, and the third for the final fitting.